-The Foundation will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision, so that exposure to any risks can be reasonably limited.
-Filtering and monitoring are both important parts of safeguarding pupils and staff from potentially harmful and inappropriate online material, but without unreasonably impacting teaching and learning, in line with the DfE filtering and monitoring standards which were updated in March 2023.
+The Group will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision, so that exposure to any risks can be reasonably limited.
+Filtering and monitoring are both important parts of safeguarding pupils and staff from potentially harmful and inappropriate online material, but must function without unreasonably impacting teaching and learning, in line with the DfE filtering and monitoring standards which were updated in May 2024.

-We review our approach to filtering and monitoring regularly and assess the effectiveness of the current provision, any gaps, and the specific safeguarding needs of pupils (their age ranges, those who are at greater risk of harm for example those with SEND, or those with English as an Additional Language (EAL)) and staff.
-This happens annually (at the very least), or more often if circumstances dictate, such as when:

-- a safeguarding risk is identified

-- there is a change in working practice, like remote access or BYOD (bring your own device)

-- new technology is introduced
+- 9.1 We review our approach to filtering and monitoring regularly and assess the effectiveness of the current provision, any gaps, and the specific safeguarding needs of pupils (their age ranges, those who are at greater risk of harm for example those with SEND, or those with English as an Additional Language (EAL)) and staff.
+This happens annually (at the very least), or more often if circumstances dictate, such as when: - a safeguarding risk is identified - there is a change in working practice, like remote access or BYOD (bring your own device) - new technology is introduced

-Any checks to the Foundation's filtering provision are completed and recorded as part of the filtering and monitoring review process.
-The Governors have overall strategic responsibility for meeting this requirement, and they have assigned day to day responsibility for the following to the Governor with specific responsibility for IT, the Heads and the Foundation IT Director:
+Any checks to the Group's filtering provision are completed and recorded as part of the filtering and monitoring review process.

-- procuring filtering and monitoring systems

-- reviewing the effectiveness of the Foundation's provision

-- overseeing reports

-They must also ensure that all staff:

-- are appropriately trained for their role - understand that it is everyone's responsibility to keep the online environment safe, including the effective use of filtering and monitoring - follow the Staff Code of Conduct, all policies, processes and procedures - act on reports and concerns, and record them appropriately

-The DSL has the lead responsibility for safeguarding and online safety, which includes overseeing and acting on:

-- filtering and monitoring reports

-- safeguarding concerns

-- checks to filtering and monitoring systems

-The IT Support Department has the technical responsibility for:

-- maintaining filtering and monitoring systems - providing filtering and monitoring reports - completing actions following concerns or checks to systems the Foundation or view photographic images captured on electronic equipment provided by the Foundation to check that the use by employees is in accordance with this policy.
+- 9.2 The Governors have overall strategic responsibility for meeting this requirement, and they have assigned day to day responsibility for the following to the Governor with specific responsibility for IT, the Heads and the Group IT Director: - procuring filtering and monitoring systems - reviewing the effectiveness of the Group's provision - · overseeing reports - 9.3 They must also ensure that all staff: - are appropriately trained for their role - understand that it is everyone's responsibility to keep the online environment safe, including the effective use of filtering and monitoring - follow the Staff Code of Conduct, all policies, processes and procedures - act on reports and concerns, and record them appropriately - 9.4 The DSL has the lead responsibility for safeguarding and online safety, which includes overseeing and acting on: - filtering and monitoring reports - safeguarding concerns - checks to filtering and monitoring systems - 9.5 The IT Support Department has the technical responsibility for: - maintaining filtering and monitoring systems - providing filtering and monitoring reports - completing actions following concerns or checks to systems

 It is important to be able to identify individuals who might be trying to access unsuitable or illegal material so they can be supported by appropriate staff, such as the senior leadership team or the designated safeguarding lead.

-The Foundation reserves the right to regularly monitor and filter an employee's/pupil's use of the internet, social media and e-mail systems when at work or when using Foundation electronic equipment.
-Such monitoring/filtering includes the right to read e-mails sent or received on electronic equipment provided by
+The Group therefore reserves the right to regularly monitor and filter an employee's/pupil's use of the internet, social media and e-mail systems when at work or when using Group electronic equipment.
+Such monitoring/filtering includes the right to read e-mails sent or received on electronic equipment provided by the Group or view photographic images captured on electronic equipment provided by the Group to check that the use by employees is in accordance with this policy.